 Climate & Growing Conditions

 The Lower Blue Mountains is part of the Blue Mountains City Council area.
-Ranging from Lapstone - which is at the very fringe of the Sydney Metropolitan area near Penrith - to Lawson - which is roughly half way up mountains.
-Due to the changing elevations across this area, climate is also quite variable.
-For the purpose of creating a general view on climate conditions in the Lower Blue Mountains, we will take our climate averages and extremes from Springwood.
+As your expert Lower Blue Mountains landscape designers, we are passionate about helping your garden look beautiful.
+Ranging from Lapstone - which is at the very fringe of the Sydney Metropolitan area near Penrith - to Lawson - which is roughly halfway up mountains.
+Due to the changing elevations across this area, the climate is also quite variable.
+For the purpose of creating a general view of climate conditions in the Lower Blue Mountains, we will take our climate averages and extremes from Springwood.

 Garden & Landscape Design DA Requirements

-For any development over 50m2 a landscape concept plan is required to be submitted to council.
+For any development over 50m2, a landscape concept plan is required to be submitted to the Council.